What is Slab on Grade Foundation

 - Very often they are used in areas comprising of clay soil.

-- Slab on grade foundations are the usually accepted type of foundation for tract homes or when constructing buildings quickly with a low budget.
+- Slab on grade foundations are usually used for tract homes or when constructing buildings quickly with a low budget.

 - This type of foundation is very suitable for sheds, garages and barns to get a strong floor without making any substantial expense.

-- Having poured the concrete, you just need to get it polished to get a finished floor which is highly durable and energy efficient at very low cost.
-The expense is substantially lower than having a full basement or even a crawl space as labor expense and cost of forms and excavation are very low.
-Another factor for reduced expense is shorter period for completion of such foundation.
+- Having poured the concrete, you just need to get it polished to get a finished floor that is highly durable and energy-efficient at a very low cost.
+The expense is substantially lower than having a full basement or even a crawl space as labor expense and cost of forms and excavation is very low.
+Another factor for the reduced expense is shorter period for completion of such foundation.